SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

   `{% if orders.meta.page.total > orders.meta.page.perPage %}`.
 - Now refresh the page.
 OK, table - check, link - check.
 - Click the link, it redirects you to https://app.lemonsqueezy.com/my-orders.
 - But this page is empty.
-Yeah, that's because this page only shows ordres that were made in prod mode, but we're in test mode right now.
+Yeah, that's because this page only shows orders that were made in prod mode, but we're in test mode right now.
 LS may fix it at the moment when this course is released, but if it's not - you can follow the workaround I will show you next.